 Biodiesel is a renewable, alternate fuel currently used in many different sectors of the economy that utilize compression-ignition engines.
 Biodiesel production has risen dramatically in the past five years due to many factors and has been mandated to expand to 1 billion gallons by 2012 per the recent federal energy legislation.

-Richard Nelson is director of Engineering Extension Programs with the at Kansas State University College of Engineering, a team leader in biomass feedstock production and assessment with the KSU Center for Sustainable Energy, and principal of Enersol Resources.
-He can be reached at email@example.com.
+About the Author: Richard Nelson is director of Engineering Extension Programs at Kansas State University College of Engineering, a team leader in biomass feedstock production and assessment with the KSU Center for Sustainable Energy, and principal of Enersol Resources.